Samantha Stosur: 2006: Doubles world No. 1

 In 2006, she represented Australia alongside Todd Reid at the Hopman Cup, winning all of her singles matches.
 She then lost in the first round in Sydney International to Nicole Vaidišová in three sets.
 At the Australian Open, Stosur made it to the fourth round in singles, falling to Martina Hingis.
 She and Lisa Raymond also made it to the doubles final, where they were defeated by Chinese duo Yan Zi and Zheng Jie.

 After losing in Melbourne, Stosur and Raymond won 18 straight matches, winning titles in Tokyo, Memphis, Indian Wells and Miami.
 They also won in Charleston, at the French Open, and the WTA Championships.
 On 28 August, Stosur had a career-high ranking of No. 30, after reaching the semifinals at New Haven, where she lost to Lindsay Davenport in two tiebreakers.
 She finished off 2006 by winning the doubles title at the WTA Championships in Madrid, ranked No. 1 in doubles, and a career high to that point, No. 29 in singles.

 2007: Lyme disease

 Stosur and Raymond successfully defended their doubles titles in Tokyo, Indian Wells and Miami.
 The pair also won the German Open in Berlin.
-In singles, Stosur reached three quarterfinals, at Gold Coast, Tokyo and Memphis.
+In singles, Stosur reached three quarter-finals, at Gold Coast, Tokyo and Memphis.
 At Rome, she defeated top-seed Amélie Mauresmo in the second round, saving two match points, before losing to Patty Schnyder in the following round.

 After the French Open, Stosur started showing symptoms of what was months later diagnosed as Lyme disease, an infection transmitted by bite of ticks.
 By then, her form had slumped.
 She lost in the second round at Wimbledon, withdrew from many tournaments on the American hardcourt swing, and lost in the first round of the US Open, where she was seeded 29th, to No.-96-rated Alizé Cornet.
 Stosur did not play in any more tournaments in 2007.